Back braces for lower back pain can provide temporary relief and support for someone with a painful back.

 The main issue with this belt will be over-reliance – it isn’t a good idea to wear this belt all the time in the gym, as the level of support will translate to a less active core, and lead to global weakness as a result over time.

-So, those are my top recommended back braces for lower back pain.
+So, those are my top recommendations when looking for the best back brace for lower back pain.
 The key take home message from this article should be that these braces are not suitable for everyone with lower back pain, and even for people who do wear them they should be worn sparingly.

 Here’s the summary of my recommendations: